MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 ![Example of segments in an organization](media/info-barriers-segments-example.png)

-With SharePoint information barriers, a SharePoint or global admin can associate up to 10 segments with any SharePoint site.
+With SharePoint information barriers, a SharePoint or global admin can associate up to 10 compatible segments with any SharePoint site.
 The segments are associated at the site level (previously called site collection level).
 Segments can't be associated at the subsite level.

 In the above example, the HR segment is compatible with both Sales and Research.
-Because Sales and Research are incompatible, users in Sales will see an Access Denied error if they try to access sites that have the Research segment associated.

-> [!NOTE]
-> Associating a segment with a site doesn't grant permission to the site.
-To access a site, users still need to have access permission to it.
+However, the Sales and Research segments are incompatible.
+They can't be associated with the same site.

 ## Prerequisites